adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 Notes
 =====

-Notes can be added, deleted, and edited
+As a player, I can add a note

+As a player, I can delete a note

+As a player, I can edit a note

-The preview tab displays text in the edit tab as markdown
+As a player, I can view markdown in the edit tab

-The link to markdown guide is functional
+As a player, I can click on the link to the markdown guide

 Profile
 =======